Namtech/fashion-journal/README.md

 Via Command Prompt type:

-- cd .../../htdocs
+- cd .../.../htdocs: navigate to your PHP root folder where you host PHP website
-- git clone git@github.com:Namtech/fashion-journal.git
+- clone this repo into your htdocs folder
 - cd fashion-journal
 - copy and past your current wordpress appication to this folder
 - then cd webpackage
-- delet the wp-content folder, then copy and past your current wp-content folder to this directory
+- delete the wp-content folder, then copy and past your current wp-content folder to this directory
 - npm install
 - gulp build